livewires/web-building/sessions/2-style.md

 # Adding style

-In the last sheet we wrote a lot of `HTML` tags and added them inside the `<body>` tag.
-Currently our page is looking very black and white.
+In the first sheets we have written a lot of `HTML` tags and added them inside the `<body>` tag.
+As a result our page is looking very black and white.

-We can fix this, but to do this we need to use a different language to change the page design called `CSS`. `HTML` is used to define the page structure, `CSS` is used to define the style.
+We can fix this, but to do this we need to use a different language to change the page design called `CSS`, `CSS` stands for _Cascading Style Sheets_. `HTML` is used to define the page structure, `CSS` is used to define the style.

 ## CSS is not HTML

 `CSS` exists in it's own file.
 Start by creating a new file called `style.css`.

-As we have seen `HTML` is written in tags. `CSS` _references_ HTML tags, but it looks very different.
-Add these lines of `CSS` to your new `style.css`:
+As we have seen `HTML` is written in tags - you can spot a tag because it is word surrounded by a less than symbol `<` and a greater than symbol `>` like this: `<h1>Hello World</h1>`. `CSS` _references_ HTML tags, but it looks very different.

+Create a new file and add this to the file.

 ```css
 body {
   background-color: red;
 }
 ```

+Save it at `style.css`.

 There are a couple of parts `CSS`: